TheModevShop/broken-interview/README.md

 a web socket connection.
 We will want to display the 10 unique NFTs coming back in our UI as a list of Cards.

-When we receive the `item` event containing the new bid we don't want to add the card to our UI if we already have that NFT item in our state.
-In this case, we only want the `PRICE` to update.
+When we receive the `item` event containing a new bid, and we already have that NFT item in our state, we do not want to add the card to our UI.
+In this case, we only want the `PRICE` to update on the existing card.

 ### Connect to the web socket and subscribe to the event "item"